jiixyj/epoll-shim/README.md

 There are some tests inside `test/`.
 They should also compile under Linux and can be used to verify proper epoll behavior.

-However, this library contains some very ugly hacks and workarounds.
-For
+Sadly, this library contains some very ugly hacks and workarounds.
+For example:
-example:

 - When using `timerfd`, `signalfd` or `eventfd`, the system calls `read`, `write` and `close` are redefined as macros to internal helper functions.